 • Watermelon

-Let fruit reach peak ripeness, then cut into pieces and place a single layer on a parchment-lined baking sheet in the freezer.
-Once frozen, you can place the pieces of fruit in a freezer friendly bag (like a reusable silicone freezer bag) where they can live for around three months.
+The freezer is one of the most simple and effective tools we have.
+Simply let fruit reach peak ripeness, then cut into pieces and place a single layer on a parchment-lined baking sheet in the freezer.
+Once frozen, you can place the pieces of fruit in a freezer friendly bag (like a reusable silicone freezer bag).
+For most vegetables, follow the same steps with a quick blanching session before putting them in their storage bag.

 Leave a comment